Someguy123/hive-docker/README.md

 # Checking the status of your node

-You can use the `logs` command to see the output from steemd:
+You can use the `logs` command to see the output from hived:

 ```
 ./run.sh logs